100gle/wordcounter/README.md

 }
 ```

 `DirCounter` is a counter based on `FileCounter` for directory.
 It will recursively count the item if it is a directory.
+It supports to set some patterns like `.gitignore` to exclude some directories or files.

 ```go
 package main